RedRoxProjects/HacktoberfestLDN/README.md

 # HacktoberfestLDN
-A list of all the folks at the Hacktoberfest LDN events
+A list of all the folks at the Hacktoberfest LDN events\
+Giulio (grids)